QR1.6.3 A Paradigm Shift

 It is also obvious that it has had to add new axioms to explain new facts for a while now, so particles and fields have increased but not their predictions.
 Gravitons were assumed to explain gravity, but predicted nothing new.
 Virtual particles with mass were assumed to explain neutron decay, but again predicted nothing.
 A Higgs field was assumed to explain how those particles had mass, but it also led nowhere.
 The field has increased in complexity but has made no breakthrough in decades, suggesting the need for a paradigm shift.

-The paradigm shift proposed is to base physics on waves not particles, as quantum theory does.
-This change is radical, but disruptive innovations are often the price of progress (Sandström, 2010).
-Basing physics on waves not particles would give quantum theory a semantic heart, so Schrödinger’s equation would stay the same but now describe what exists, not what doesn’t.
-Just as giving up geocentrism gave new directions in astronomy, giving up materialism would give new directions in physics, such as colliding light not matter (4.5.9).
-It would also change Wheeler’s It from Bit into It from Qubit.
-Yet this paradigm shift challenges the belief that we already have all the answers.
+The shift proposed is to base physics on waves, as quantum theory does, not on particles, as materialism does.
+This change seems radical but disruptive innovations are often the price of progress (Sandström, 2010) and physics already uses wave equations, so the practice won’t change.
+For example, Schrödinger’s equation stays the same but it now describes what exists, not what doesn’t.
+In general, the equations don’t change but their meaning does.
+Giving quantum theory a semantic heart might not seem important but just as giving up geocentrism led to new directions in astronomy, giving up materialism suggests new directions in physics, like colliding light not matter (4.5.9).
+Yet this paradigm shift challenges the belief that we have all, or nearly all, the answers already.

 Next